raguay/EmailIt/README.md

 The `tcommand` is a builtin command that is ran directly when the command is ran.

-The `lines` structure is an array of objects containing a `text` field with the text to be printed to the terminal, `color` field is the color to print the output in, and a `command` field to be executed when the `r` key is pressed in Command state.
+The `lines` structure is an array of objects containing a `text` field with the text to be printed to the terminal, `color` field is the color to print the output in, and a `command` field to be executed when the `Enter` key is pressed on the line.

 The valid colors are: red, black, green, orange, blue, magenta, cyan, gray, and default.
 These colors are controlled by the current theme for EmailIt.
 The default color is the text color.